calebmfowler/meenpy-dev/README.md

 # Welcome to `meenpy`!

 This library contains a few classes enabling succinct articulation and starage of equations, efficient assembly of systems of those equations, and powerful solving capabilities for those assembled systems.
-The current best examples of use are found in `test.py`, in particular `test_mized_system`.
+The current best examples of use are found in `test.py`, in particular `test_mixed_system`.

 ## Installation and Usage Instructions